 The Problem: The high-pressure fuel pump may detach from its mounting flange, possibly resulting in the pump damaging the high-pressure fuel line, which can create a fuel leak, increasing the risk of a fire.

-The Fix: Dealers will bleed the vehicle's brake system for free.
+The Fix: Dealers will replace the high-pressure fuel pump and high-pressure fuel pipe for free.